-Yesterday, Hamilton Academical Football Club gained promotion from the Scottish Championship to the Scottish Premiership to join Dundee FC in the top tier next season.
-Because of last year’s establishment of the Scottish Profession Football League and the restructuring of the Scottish league system, the Accies, who came in just behind Dundee FC in the Scottish Championship, had another opportunity for promotion by competing in several playoff rounds.
-They faced the Scottish Premiership Hibernian FC in the second leg of their playoff schedule, playing away at Easter Road with a 0-2 deficit for which they had to make up in order to gain promotion.
+When I first redesigned the Hamilton Academical badge in 2014, the Accies had just gained gained promotion from the Scottish Championship to the Scottish Premiership, joining Dundee in the top tier for the 2014/15 season.
+Because of 2013’s launch of the Scottish Professional Football League and the restructuring of the Scottish league system, the Accies, who came in just behind Dundee in the Scottish Championship, had another opportunity for promotion by competing in several playoff rounds.
+They faced the Scottish Premiership’s Hibernian in the second leg of their playoff schedule, playing away at Easter Road with a 0-2 deficit for which they had to make up in order to gain promotion.
 The Accies performed brillaintly, leading 1-0 at half time and adding a second goal in the 90th minute.
-After extra time, the score remained 2-0, leaving an aggregate score of 2-2 over two matches, forcing a penalty shootout.
-In the end, the Hamiltonians reigned supreme, sending the Hibs down to the Scottish Championship and gaining promotion to the top tier for another shot at the Premiership since their consecutive promotion and relegation in 2008 and 2011, respectively.
+After extra time, the score remained 2-0, leaving an aggregate score of 2-2 over two matches, which forced a penalty shootout.
+In the end, the Hamiltonians reigned supreme, sending the Hibs down to the Scottish Championship and gaining promotion to the top tier for yet another shot at the Premiership since their consecutive promotions and relegations in 2008 and 2011, respectively.